godotengine/godot-docs/classes/class_position2d.rst

 Brief Description
 -----------------

-Generic 2D Position hint for editing.
+Generic 2D position hint for editing.

 Description
 -----------

-Generic 2D Position hint for editing.
-It's just like a plain :ref:`Node2D<class_Node2D>` but displays as a cross in the 2D-Editor at all times.
-You can set visual size of the cross by changing Gizmo Extents in the inspector.
+Generic 2D position hint for editing.
+It's just like a plain :ref:`Node2D<class_Node2D>`, but it displays as a cross in the 2D editor at all times.
+You can set cross' visual size by using the gizmo in the 2D editor while the node is selected.